SKA (hockey club). History How the hockey team ska stands for

 Puchkov

-In December 1963, a young specialist, the best goalkeeper of the USSR in the 50s, Nikolai Georgievich Puchkov, became the new head coach of SKA.
-His arrival was a landmark event for Leningrad hockey.
-For almost twenty years (with short breaks) this wonderful coach led SKA and achieved great success with the team.
-Puchkov developed his signature tactic - an effective defense game - and selected players strictly for it.
+In December 1963, a young specialist, the best goalkeeper of the USSR of the 50s, Nikolai Georgievich Puchkov, became the new head coach of SKA.
+His arrival became an epoch-making event for Leningrad hockey.
+For almost twenty years (with short breaks), this wonderful coach led SKA and achieved enormous success with the team.
+Puchkov developed his own signature tactics - effective defensive play - and selected players strictly for it.

 In the same year, the SKA team from Kalinin was disbanded, and the Leningrad team was replenished with five wonderful players.
 These were forwards Valentin Panyukhin, Yuri Glazov and Vasily Adarchev, as well as a pair of defenders Pavel Kozlov and Konstantin Menshikov.